ansible/ansible/docs/docsite/rst/user_guide/intro_patterns.rst

 Patterns: targeting hosts and groups
 ====================================

-When you execute Ansible through an ad-hoc command or by running a playbook, you must choose which managed nodes or groups you want to execute against.
+When you execute Ansible through an ad hoc command or by running a playbook, you must choose which managed nodes or groups you want to execute against.
 Patterns let you run commands and playbooks against specific hosts and/or groups in your inventory.
 An Ansible pattern can refer to a single host, an IP address, an inventory group, a set of groups, or all hosts in your inventory.
 Patterns are highly flexible - you can exclude or require subsets of hosts, use wildcards or regular expressions, and more.
 Ansible executes on all inventory hosts included in the pattern.

 .. contents::
    :local: